 The last few weeks we have had awful weather, with lots of snow and negative temps, so when we saw that the weather was changing and we were getting teen temps and sun, off to the mountains we went.

-We debated where to go, but decided to venture round the Banff area and after exiting the Trans Canada Highway we travelled along Highway 1A.
-This parallels the TCH, but is far quieter and there is more chance of seeing wildlife.
+We debated where to go, but decided to venture around the Banff area and after exiting the Trans Canada Highway we travelled along Highway 1A.
+This parallels the TCH but is far quieter and there is more chance of seeing wildlife.
 However, the only things we saw were a few elk, and they had their bums towards us, Nice!

 We also managed to get a few 360 photos too.